gianni-rosato/svt-av1-psy/Docs/Appendix-DLF.md

   - Transform unit edges AND

-  - (non-zero level on either side of the edge) AND ((Non-skip inter blocks on either side of the edge) OR CU edge).
+  - (non-zero level on either side of the edge) AND ((Non-skip inter blocks on either side of the edge) OR block edge).

 ### Filtering Process for luma